tasket/wyng-backup/README.md

 ### Tips

-* If the destination volume is not thoroughly trusted, its currently recommended to avoid backing up sensitive data to such a volume -- exercise caution and add encryption where necessary.
+* Its recommended to avoid backing up sensitive data to untrusted storage -- exercise caution and add encryption where necessary.

 * To reduce the size of incremental backups it may be helpful to remove cache